 - Credit risk

-- Operating and reputational risks
+- Operating risk and reputational risk

 - Business risk